leanflutter/hotkey_manager/README.md

 > Please see the example app of this plugin for a full example.

+## Who's using it?

+- [AuthPass](https://authpass.app/) - Password Manager based on Flutter for all platforms.
+Keepass 2.x (kdbx 3.x) compatible.
+- [Biyi (比译)](https://biyidev.com/) - A convenient translation and dictionary app written in dart / Flutter.

 ## Discussion

 > Welcome to join the discussion group to share your suggestions and ideas with me.